MikeyBurkman/cecil/README.md

   - The version is optional.
 Npm will default to the latest if not provided.
 I don't recommend this.
 - It will stop looking for dependencies when it hits the first non-comment line
 - It then installs all dependencies to node_modules using npm
+  - If a node_modules folder already exists, it is copied to a backup folder, and then restored when the script has completed
-  - For subsequent runs, the dependencies are cached so the script starts up faster
+  - For subsequent runs, the dependencies are all cached in the Cecil folder, so the script starts up faster
 - When the script finishes, it deletes node_modules, leaving your workspace pristine
 - As long as your script has the appropriate shebang and is executable, you can execute it as if it were a bash script
 - The file itself is executed how you'd expect it to, in its own process.
 Cecil just takes care of installing NPM depedencies for you.